 This post may contain affiliate links.
 See our affiliate disclaimer here.

-Most full-time RVers choose to live this lifestyle so they can spend more time in nature.
-Unfortunately, driving across the country using thousands of gallons of diesel or gas every year is not helping to preserve the environments travelers are enjoying.
-We try to reduce our negative impact by living an eco-friendly RV lifestyle while parked at campgrounds.
+Most RV campers choose this mode of travel so they can spend more time in nature.
+Unfortunately, driving long distances for road trips is not helping to preserve the environments travelers are enjoying.

-Here are nine simple ways you can make your RV life more eco-friendly.
+Our family tries to reduce our negative impact by implementing sustainable practices into our RV lifestyle.
+Here are 10 simple ways you can make your next RV trip more eco-friendly.

 Contents